-Estimates review followed a downward path over the past two months.
-The consensus estimate has shifted 36.61% due to these changes.
+In the past month, investors have witnessed a downward trend in estimates revision.
+The consensus estimate has shifted -36.14% due to these changes.

-Currently, Cheniere Energy has a subpar Growth Score of D, though it is lagging a bit on the Momentum Score front with an F. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+Currently, Cheniere Energy has a strong Growth Score of A, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report